symbuzzer/legal-texts/README.md

-# legal-texts
-legal texts for my own use
+# legal texts for my own use